coopdevs/odoo-role/README.md

 ```yaml
 odoo_role_dev_mode: true
 ```
-If this mode is active, the systed unit is not created and you need run the Odoo process manyally.
+If this mode is active, the systemd unit is not created and you need to run the Odoo process manually.
 You can start it with the next command:

 ```sh